nahmedraja/GASAL2/README.md

 It is an extension of GASAL (https://github.com/nahmedraja/GASAL) and allows full overlapping of CPU and GPU execution.

 ## Requirements
-A Linux platform with CUDA toolkit 8 or higher is required.
+A Linux platform with CUDA toolkit 8 or higher is required, along with usual build environment for C and C++ code.
 GASAL2 has been tested over NVIDIA GPUs with compute capabilities of 2.0, 3.5 and 5.0.
 Although lower versions of the CUDA framework might work, they have not been tested.

 ## Compiling GASAL2
 To compile the library, you need to specify the path of your CUDA installation and the variables for the Makefile in the script `run_all.sh`.
 Then you can compile GASAL2 by running this `run_all.sh` script.
 In the current script, an example of values is shown for  a GPU with Compute Capability of 3.5, a maximum sequence length of 300, a "N" code of 0xQF (representing the character "N"), and a N penalty of 1.